 Lighting is one of the most important parts of a plants life!
 This determines where you end up placing your plant and how well they grow.
-Some plants such as the ZZ plant and Bamboo Parlor palm love shade and thrive in a medium light setting, whilst other plants like the Fiddle Leaf and Monstera love bright, indirect light.
-Understanding how the light in your home works is important as you don't want to sorch your Peace Lily with brutal direct sunlight.
+Some plants such as the ZZ Plant and Bamboo Parlor Palm love shade and thrive in a medium light setting, whilst other plants like the Fiddle Leaf Fig and Monstera Deliciosa love bright, indirect light.
+Understanding how the light in your home works is important as you don't want to scorch your Peace Lily with brutal direct sunlight.
 Below we have an illustration that helps show the different types of light in your home and what to look for when placing your houseplant in your home.
 Checking the direct in which your windows face and seeing if anything might block sunlight into those windows will help you choose which plants will work best for that room!

 Did you know that plants are actually massive foodies, and love to eat every once in awhile!
 Getting a fertiliser that has a solid mix of nutrients will benefit your plant in so many ways.
 Always refer to the instructions on the back of the bottle to see how much fertiliser and how often you should be feeding your plant as they are all different.
 It’s handy to remember, when the plant is actively growing during the warmer months, it needs a bit more food and water.
 During the slow growing season (cooler winter months) your plant doesn’t eat as much (no extra winter layer of fat for these babies).
 Check out our The Good Plant Co Indoor Plant Food.

 Don't be Afraid to Repot!